localstack/docs/content/en/user-guide/aws/s3/index.md

 }
 ```

-You can now run the same steps as before to update the CORS configuration and verifying if it is applied correctly:
+You can now run the same steps as before to update the CORS configuration and verify if it is applied correctly:

 {{< command >}}
 $ awslocal s3api put-bucket-cors --bucket cors-bucket --cors-configuration file://cors-config.json